In-Year applications can be submitted for children of school age requiring admission to a new school.

 If you are not moving house, but want your child to change schools for other reasons, you can apply using the online in-year admissions form.

 If your child is attending a local school and the preferred school is unable to offer a place, your child will be added to the waiting list.
-Please refer to the In-Year Admissions Guide 2019 for information on waiting lists.
+Please refer to the In Year Admissions Guide 2021-22 for information on waiting lists.

 If you want to move your child to a different school because of a problem with their current school you should try to resolve the issue with the school first.

-If your child is attending a local school and you have not moved home, you will normally be offered a school place from the start of the next half term.
+If your child is attending a local school and you have not moved home, you will normally be offered a school place from the start of the new term.

 You may receive priority for some schools if your child’s current school receives pupil premium for them.
 More information about pupil premium.